Backstory and my experience with Freelance Sites

 - It took about a week to start a project (so if I was in a hurry this would have been an issue).

 - I also feel they could be a little more personal.
 You still feel that you are working with a freelance contractor and not a design agency that bends over backwards for you.

 - Sometimes things can get pricey quickly.

 My cons are just minor gripes compared to Upwork and Freelancer.com where I always ended up having to redo a project.
 Right now they are the best talent staffing company I know of that will get me good consistent results that I can entrust some of our workload.
 One of these days I will try their design talent as well.

 I’ll continue to use them and will update this post if things change.
 You are free to give them a free trial like I did and post your result in the comments (direct link to their start project form).
-After my initial success with them, I also tried using them as a freelancer myself, stay tuned for my full review on that soon.
+After my initial success with them, I also been using them as a a design freelancer myself, stay tuned for my full review on that soon.